adityasimant/Freedom20/README.md

 ## Working

 Freedom 20 uses [Firebase](https://firebase.google.com/) for user-authentication and realtime database.
 It also uses [News Api](https://newsapi.org/) for latest financial news.

+## Contributing

+Do you think you can improve our app in any means?
+You can add any kind of value, fix bugs or point out issues.
+Please read contributing guide and code of conduct before proceeding.